Objectives of the Award

 In Stage 3, a panel of judges will review and evaluate the shortlisted candidates.
 The judges will consider the information from the prior research using the criteria developed.

-Strategic LeadershipThe CEO has a clear vision to build a long-term sustainable organisation.
+StrategyThe CEO has articulated a vision and has built strategy in anticipation of crisis.
 He/she is able to think strategically and lead change in the organisation to achieve that vision.
-Based on the vision, the CEO should have developed a high-impact corporate strategy by integrating market, competition, trends and other factors to create a competitive advantage for the company.
-He/she should also have the ability and track record of having built and sustained a high-performing global team, whose members are inspired to reach beyond their original mandate and act as thought partners.
+Based on the vision, the CEO should have developed a high-impact corporate strategy by integrating market, competition, trends, and other factors to create a competitive advantage for the company.
+He/she should also have a vision and track record of building sustainable strategy for digital innovation and cybersecurity best practices to create a resilient and trusted cyber environment for the organisation.

 Succession Planning, Talent Management & DevelopmentThe CEO is the key driver of talent management.
 He/she should have succession planning, particularly at the C-suite level, at the forefront of his/her agenda, and actively identifies and develops the next generation of the executive team.
 The CEO systematically builds team capability, in terms of understanding the capabilities of immediate team members and reaching out to develop promising team members at other levels.
 He/she ensures the organisation trains and nurtures talent with a view to retaining institutional domain knowledge.
-He/she also encourages diversity and creativity.
+He/she also creates corporate cultures that are diverse and inclusive.

 Ms Ivy Teo